Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 =========================

 1. `Historical Hawea groundwater investigation <historical_investigation/README.rst>`_: investigate the historical data from 1976 - 1979 when the lake fell to the lowest level in the historical record (c.
 327.5 m msl)
-2. `Quartz Creek LSR <quartz_creek_lsr/README.rst>`_: investigate the LSR for the Quartz Creek area which was not included in the final model
+2. `Quartz Creek LSR <Scenarios/README.rst#quartz-creek-allocation-zone-lsr-analysis>`_: investigate the LSR for the Quartz Creek area which was not included in the final model # todo check

 Modelling Software
 ===================